rekka/intro-fortran-2016/lec3/README.md

 `x(N h) = x(1.) = exp(1.) = e`.

-We can implement this in Fortran using two nested `do` loops: the outer one iterates over the values of `N` and the inner one is the explicit Euler method.
+We can implement this in Fortran using two nested `do` loops: the outer one iterates over the values of `N` and the inner one is the Euler method.

-The full code is in the file `explicit-euler-error.f90`.
+The full code is in the file `euler-error.f90`.
 When running this, the code prints out the table of values of `h` and the error `|x_N - x(N h)|`.